Making your own herb infused honey is crazy easy to make and taste amazing!

 From delectable sweets to treating a sore throat, herb infused honey has many uses.

-- or as a sweetener for coffee, tea or lemonade
+- As a sweetener for coffee, tea or lemonade.

 Herb Infused Honey Ingredients